Constitution Day of India: What is it and why do we celebrate it?

 It is influenced by other constitutions.
 The concepts of Liberty, Equality, and Fraternity were taken from the French Constitution.
 The concept of five-year plans was taken from the USSR.
 The Directive Principles were taken from Ireland.
 The laws on which the Supreme Court functions were taken from Japan.

 Various departments of the Government of India celebrated the first Constitution day in 2015.
 The preamble of the constitution was read in all schools by all students.
 In addition, there were quiz and essay competitions both online and offline on the subject of the constitution of India.
 There was a lecture on salient features of the constitution in each school.
-The Department of Higher Education requested various universities to arrange mock parliamentary debates in colleges, and the University Grants Commission (UGC) arranged an all-India quiz competition at Ambedkar University, Lucknow.
+The Department of Higher Education requested various universities to arrange mock parliamentary debates in colleges.

-The Ministry of External Affairs directed all overseas Indian schools to celebrate 26th November as Constitution Day and directed embassies to translate the constitution into the local language of that nation and distribute it to various academies, libraries and faculties of Indology.
+This year, President Ram Nath Kovind will be reading the Preamble at 11.00 am which will be telecasted live on state-run media.
+The University Grants Commission has asked educational institutions to organise Preamble reading session in limited capacity under Covid-19 norms.

+The National Museum of Natural History along with its regional museums will organise various competitions and activities at the school/college level to commemorate Constitution Day.